dimien/pytests/README.md

-This is example of test using python + unittest + webdriver
+This is example of tests using python + unittest + webdriver